 As collection programs have rapidly grown, there has naturally been a corresponding need to expand the capacity and number of local processing facilities.
 These facilities accept recyclable materials from the many regional collection programs and then sort, clean, shred, grind, bale and ship these resources to domestic and foreign markets.

 Crossroads Paper will sit squarely in the center of the region it serves.
-As a result, recycling efforts of the entire community will benefit by having a local and consistent market for the materials recovered through these programs.
-No longer will recovered paper fiber need to make the costly and wasteful journey from the Salt Lake Valley to the West Coast and the Far East.
-Crossroads Paper will provide both stability and long-term sustainability for the region’s decades-long commitment to recycling.
+As a result, recycling efforts of entire communities will benefit by having a consistent regional market for the materials recovered through these programs.

 Papermaking plays an important role in our modern economy.
-With historical roots in China, Egypt and Europe, early American papermaking began with linen mills in the Northeast and then developed in the hardwood forests of Appalachia and the pine forests of the South.
-Eventually, paper production reached the Northwest, where it relied primarily on timber harvested from the Cascades.
+American papermaking began with linen mills in the Northeast and then developed in the hardwood forests of Appalachia and the pine forests of the South.
+Eventually, paper production reached the Northwest, where it relied primarily on harvested timber.

 Modern paper operations have increasingly turned to recycled materials for feedstock, and the trend toward greater use of recycled fiber is now reaching global markets.
-With the advent of plantation tree-farming, many producers have been able to lessen the impact of their operations on native forests, while recycled paper producers continue to source the fiber they need from the paper-based products consumers dispose of each day.
+Plantation tree-farming has allowed many producers to lessen the impact of their operations on native forests, while recycled paper producers source the fiber they need from the paper-based products consumers dispose of each day.

 STOCK PREPARATION

 The first step in papermaking is the preparation of the raw materials.
-These raw materials generally consist of cellulose fibers, water, process chemicals and starch.
+These raw materials consist of cellulose fibers, water, starch and other process chemicals.
 Fiber can be sourced from trees grown specifically for that purpose or harvested from available forest resources.
 Fiber can also be collected from recycling operations and processors.
-Regardless of origin, the fiber must be softened and suspended in a liquid medium.
+Regardless of origin, the cellulose fibers must first be softened and suspended in liquid.

 Fibers are softened and prepared for processing by exposing them to heat, moisture and pressure.
 Depending on the origin of the fibers, the process might include additional process chemicals.
-In recycling-based operations like Crossroads Paper, the additional chemicals required are minimized, since the recycled paper that feeds the operation breaks down into its constituent fibers much more rapidly than raw wood chips.
+In recycling-based operations like Crossroads Paper, the additional chemicals required are minimized, since the recycled paper that feeds the operation breaks down into its individual cellulose fibers much more rapidly than solid wood chips break down into individual fibers.

 Fibers then pass through a refining process, where they are treated mechanically to prepare them to bond together more completely and thereby strengthen the final product.
-Once refined, the fibers are then diluted before being placed onto the paper machine.
+Once refined, the fibers are then diluted in process water before being placed onto the paper machine.

 FORMATION

-Paper is formed when diluted fibers are distributed onto a moving web and process water is extracted from the aqueous solution via vacuum, pressure and heat.
+Paper is formed when diluted fibers are distributed onto a moving web and the process water is extracted using vacuum, pressure and heat.
 As the solution is delivered to the moving web from the highly advanced headbox, it contains less than 1% paper fiber, but by the end of the formation process, the paper web will be sturdy enough to sustain itself as it enters the press and drying sections of the machine.

 DRYING

 When the paper enters the press section of the machine, it is still extremely moist and not yet ready for its final use.
-It needs to be pressed and dried to achieve its desired performance characteristics.
+It needs to be pressed and dried.
 Pressure is applied to the moving paper through a series of interconnected rollers and blankets that extract the excess moisture.

-The drying section of the machine is composed of a series of large, heated rollers that create an evaporative effect, thereby aiding in the drying process and preparing the paper to be rolled at the end of the process.
+The drying section of the machine is composed of large, heated rollers that evaporate moisture, thereby aiding in the drying process and preparing the paper to be rolled at the end of the process.

-Starch is also added during the drying process to increase the strength of the finished paper, helping box makers and packaging customers protect their finished products.
+Starch is also added to increase the strength of the finished paper, helping box makers and packaging customers protect their finished products.

 CUSTOM REWINDING

-When the papermaking process is complete, finished rolls will be just over 18 feet wide, much larger than any box making company requires.
-To meet the needs of its customers, Crossroads Paper will rewind its master rolls to form smaller rolls according to the specific dimensions required by the market.
+When the papermaking process is complete, finished rolls will be just over 18 feet wide.
+To meet the needs of its customers, Crossroads Paper will rewind its master rolls to form smaller rolls according to the specific dimensions required by its customers.
 This custom rewinding process will ensure that Crossroads Paper can adapt its output to local, regional and international demand.

 Environmental protection is a critical part of the Crossroads Paper approach.
-From its reliance on recycled raw materials to its world-class water management systems, every part of the operation has been carefully designed to minimize its carbon footprint, while serving the community’s recycling needs and protecting the region’s natural resources.
+From its reliance on recycled raw materials to its world-class water management systems, every part of the operation has been carefully designed to minimize its water usage and carbon emissions, while serving the community’s recycling needs and protecting the region’s natural resources.

 Packaging and shipping are essential to consumer satisfaction.
 Manufacturers, farmers, retailers, e-commerce companies and logistics providers all depend on packaging to move their products from many points of origin to limitless points of consumption.